Inside: Learn what 60 an hour is how much a year, month, and day. Plus tips to budget your money. Don’t miss the ways to increase your income.

 Here’s a debt calculator to help you.
 Figure out your debt-free date.

 Making paying off debt fast is your target and main focus.
-I can tell you from personal experience, that it was not until week paid off our debt that we finally rounded the corner financially.
-Once our debt was paid off, we could finally be able to save money.
-Set money aside in separate bank accounts and pay for cash for things.
+I can tell you from personal experience, that it was not until we paid off our debt that we finally rounded the corner financially.
+Once our debt was paid off, we could finally be able to save money, then set money aside in separate bank accounts and pay for cash for things.

 It took us working hard to pay off debt.
 We needed persistence and patience while we had setbacks in our debt-free journey.

 Jobs that Pay $60 an Hour